WaterBender231/wef-nexus-online-course/governance/1introduction.md

 2. administrative perspective (based on economic rationality)
 3. political perspective (based on the concerns of equity and power)

-All three perspectives hypothesize that cross-sectoral coordination is necessary to (i) manage the interlinkages within the WEF nexus and (ii) to succeed in achieving WEF securities additionally.
+All three perspectives hypothesize that cross-sectoral coordination is necessary to (i) manage the interlinkages within the WEF nexus and (ii) to succeed in achieving WEF securities.
 Moreover, Weitz et al., 2017 highlight that the technical and administrative perspectives cannot explain why coordination does not occur or which barriers to coordination exist.

 <hr/>